Bowraville Off-River Water Storage Project

 - Detailed design

 Council engaged NSW Public Works to manage the preconstruction phase of the project and GHD Pty Ltd were engaged to prepare the Environmental Impact Statement as well as the concept and detailed designs of the project infrastructure.

 The Environmental Impact Statement (EIS) was completed in October 2009 and was placed on public exhibition for community comment until February 2010.
 The EIS was assessed by Council following consideration of all submissions and Council granted development approval for the project in October in 2010.
 Please click here to view the Environmental Impact Statement.

 Detailed design of the project was completed in February 2012.

 Council invited Expressions of Interest (EOI) for construction works on the project in July 2011 and 14 submissions were received.
 Following evaluation of the EOI submissions Council selected four contractors to participate in an Early Contractor Involvement (ECI) process with a view to being invited to tender on the construction work for the project.

 The ECI process involved attendance at a number of workshops where the contract designs and documentation were reviewed in detail and the allocation of risks were clarified.
-This process aimed to ensure that any ambiguity in the documents is eliminated and all potential tenderers are fully informed on the project and expected outcomes prior to submitting a tender.
+This process aimed to ensure that any ambiguity in the documents was eliminated and all potential tenderers were fully informed on the project and expected outcomes prior to submitting a tender.